dxd132630/ddndd.io/QuickRefToTechInterview.md

    |Delete : O(1) |Delete : O(1)|

 5. **Skip lists** : A skip list is a data structure that allows fast search within an ordered sequence of elements.
 Fast search is made possible by maintaining a linked hierarchy of subsequences, each skipping over fewer elements.
-The idea is simple, we create multiple layers so that we can skip some nodes for faster access.The upper layer works as an express lane which connects only main outer stations, and the lower layer works as a normal lane which connects every station.
+The idea is simple, we create multiple layers so that we can skip some nodes for faster access.The upper layer works as an express lane which connects only main outer stations, and the lower layer works as a normal lane which connects every station.

    **Big O complexities** :